How to find a remote job in 2021

 Step 1: Find a remote company

-What usually happens when someone is looking for a new remote job:
+What usually happens when someone is looking for a remote job:

-They go to a remote job board site and apply for the latest jobs.
+They go to a remote job board and apply for the latest jobs.

-But I won't do that.
-It's not the best time to send my application.
-Because then I have a lot of candidates to compete with.
-Even hundreds, possibly thousands.
+But don't do that.
+It's not the best time to send your application.
+Because then you have a lot of candidates to compete with.
+Hundreds, possibly thousands.

-Remote companies are not hiring only when they post a job to job board.
-They're doing this to sometimes boost their traffic, but they usually hire all the time.
+Remote companies are not hiring only when they post to a remote job board.
+They're doing this to sometimes boost their traffic, but they are usually hiring all the time.

-You want a job that you really really really like
+You want a job that you really like

 And so, when you think about it, you don't just want a random remote job anyways.
 Your job is such a big part of your life.
 You want to enjoy what you're doing.